betalgo/openai/Readme.md

 ```
 For changelogs please go end of the document.

+Unofficial - Dotnet SDK for OpenAI GTP-3.
+GPT-3 doesn't have any official .Net SDK.

 *I was building an SDK for myself then I decide to share it, I hope it will be useful for you.
 I haven't maintained any open source projects before.
 Any help would be much appreciated.
 I am open to suggestions If you would like to contribute somehow.*

-I will be using the latest libraries all the time *(including dotnet 6)*.
+I will be using the latest libraries all the time.
 Also, next releasing will include breaking changes frequently *(as I mentioned before I was building the SDK for myself.
 Unfortunately I do not have time to plan these changes and support lower version apps)*.
 So please be aware of that before starting to use the library.

 As you can guess I do not accept any damage caused by use of the library.
 You are always free to use other libraries or OpenAI Web-API.